Raj-Mandloii/Raj-Mandloii/README.md

 <p align="center">

 - I am Raj Mandloi from Indore.
 Skilled in Full Stack Web Developement | Flutter Developement.
-- I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
+- I'm a passionate learner who's always willing to learn and work across technologies and domains.💡
 - I continually seek new challenges and desire to expand my knowledge and experience.
-- Software quality, scalability and Service Oriented Architecture are subjects that fascinate me.
+- Software quality, scalability and Service Oriented Architecture are subjects that fascinate me.😲
-- I love to explore new technologies and leverage them to solve real-life problems
+- I ❤️ to explore new technologies and leverage them to solve real-life problems.🤔💭
-- I like to see myself as a passionate developer, and an eternal learner.
+- I ❤️ to see myself as a passionate developer, and an eternal learner.😍

 <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png">